thanhfphan/vigo/README.md

-# vi-go
+# vigo
-Vietnamese Input Method library
+The Vietnamese Input Engine